 Community College Technology Students Awarded Scholarships at League’s Innovations Conference

-Three outstanding technology students were honored with Terry O’Banion Student Technology Awards at the League’s Innovations Conference on Monday, March 19.
-Named for the League’s President Emeritus, who assisted in Monday’s presentation, the two awards—Student Developer Champion and Student Technology Champion—celebrate the achievements of community college students pursuing careers in technology fields.
+Three outstanding technology students were honored with Terry O’Banion Student Technology Awards at the League’s Innovations Conference on Sunday, February 24.
+Named for the League’s president emeritus, Dr. Terry U. O’Banion, the two awards—Student Developer Champion and Student Technology Champion—celebrate the achievements of community college students pursuing careers in technology fields.
 Each honoree received a $2,500 scholarship and a commemorative plaque.

-The Student Technology Champion award was presented to two students seeking careers in other areas of technology: Emilie C. Robertson, a student at Anne Arundel Community College (AACC) in Arnold, Maryland; and Michael Vazquez, a student at Moraine Valley Community College (MVCC) in Palos Hills, Illinois, were presented their awards.
+Student Technology Champion awards were presented to two students seeking careers in other areas of technology: KOH Ze Kai (Leo), a student at the Institute of Technical Education in Singapore, and Randy Felser, a student at Valencia College in Orlando, Florida.

-League Membership and Social Media Director Sherry Sklar, who coordinates the Terry O’Banion Student Technology Awards process, noted, “This year’s award-winning students have demonstrated a passion for technology, a commitment to their education and community, and financial need.
+League Membership and Social Media Director Sherry Sklar, who coordinates the Terry O’Banion Student Technology Awards process, noted, “This year’s award-winning students have demonstrated a passion for technology, a commitment to their community and making the world a better place, and financial need.
 All three recipients possess exceptional qualities and have remarkable life stories to tell, all of which sparked the interest of the selection committee.”

 The League’s Terry O’Banion Student Technology Awards are sponsored by Innovative Educators.